MattWestb/EFR32-FW/tuya_ZS3L/README.md

 RCP 4.2.0.0 updated in Zip file with bootloader.
 The 23 HW is working OK for my with the latest HA addon and ZHA.

-`MG21LD-ot-cli-ftd-420.s37` is one Open Thread Fullfuture Device with CLI.
+`MG21LD-ot-cli-ftd-420.s37` is one Open Thread Fullfuture Device with CLI (dont using bootloader so only flashing it).
 Have 115200 HW as comport and have most function i can finded enabled so can play around in the thread mesh network with it.
 My 3 Billys RCP have getting company:-)))